alfredamboka/Agges-Blog/events.md

 ## Introduction

-The hub for weekly events bellogs here.
+The hub for weekly events belong here.
 Kindly visit this page offenly to receive updates on weekly tasks and Thursday session details.